Huizerd/cactuses/README.md

-# cactuses
+# kaggle
-Setup of GCP instance with fastai and simple cactus classification from Kaggle.
+Setup of GCP instance with fastai for Kaggle competitions.

 ## Setup
 ```bash